addthis/fluxthis.io/docs/dispatcher.md

 principles of the Facebook dispatcher; however, due to FluxThis' implementation we were able to add optimizations, debugging & enforce Flux principles.
 For example, all actions dispatched by the FluxThis dispatcher are checked post-dispatch to ensure nothing was modified.
-Our dispatcher

-also has a little bit extra to allow for rich [debugging](/#/docs/debugging) to the Flux cycle.
+Our dispatcher also has a little bit extra to allow for rich [debugging](/#/docs/debugging) to the Flux cycle.

-Unless you're planning on extending our dispatcher, you won't ever need to require it.
+Unless you're planning on extending our dispatcher or slowly migrating to FluxThis, you won't ever need to require it.
 Every FluxThis component knows about the dispatcher singleton internally.